scrambleegg7/SelfCar/CarND-Vehicle-Detection/my_writeup.md

 # 2. Explain how you settled on your final choice of HOG parameters.

 As explained in previous section, I have decided to use **Y** channel of **YCrCb** and `orientations=9`, `pixel_per_cell=8`, `cell_per_block=2`.
 Since pixell_per_cell increased to `4`, we could get much precious feature points and densed bit image points on HOG image.
-As a result to change parameters, it is by no means cerfitication to get more accurate outcome for image identification.
+As a result to change parameters, it by no means gives credits to get more accurate outcome for image identification.
 Thus, pixel_per_cell `2` would be best scenario for the time being upto we coordinate training process.
+Als, its image is robust to find frame of the car and the non-car objects.
 However, those parameter combinations would be implemented so that classifier can reflect best score from training set of data.

 Here is sample table to show pixel_per_cell `4`.